deliveroo/deliveroo.engineering/_guidelines/services.md

 | Background processing   | Resque                  						|
 | Hosting                 | *none*                          		|

+[^sinatra]:
+  We do not consider Sinatra anymore.
+With an Rails 5 app in API mode, latency is comparable to Sinatra; and this avoids having an extra brick in the stack.
+  It's also well established that Sinatra apps tend to grow to mimic Rails's MVC.

 #### Introducing new technologies

-Adding a technology to the lists above can only be done by a consensus of the technical leads.
+Adding a technology to the lists above can only be done by a consensus (beyond the immediate engineers wishing to introduce it), and with a rationale.

 To put it simply, the philosophy is:

 - Ruby is core.
 If it can be done it Ruby with reasonable performance, it should.
-- Introducing _any_ new technology in the stack must be (a) justified by use cases that cannot be covered by the existing stack, and (b) at least half the team must be trained with the new technology before it reaches production.
+- Introducing _any_ new technology in the stack must be (a) justified by use cases that cannot be covered by the existing stack, and (b) a sufficient part of the team should be trained with the new technology before it reaches production, so that maintenance can be ensured.

 Excellent case reflecting our thought process: